rjanow/Masterarbeit/README.md

 # Short-term UV-Index Forecasting unsing LSTMs
 ## Masterarbeit
 In this work, a neural network is trained to perform short-term prediction of UV-radiation (UV-Index).

-For this purpose, a recurrent neural network is trained to predict the UV-index for the next hour.
+Can future UV-index be predicted using current and past data?

 The prediction is based on the current irradiance and current meteorological parameters.
+One machine learning model suited to this problem is LSTMs (long short-term memory), a type of RNN (recurrent neural network).
+LSTMs used to predict future sequences in a time series based on past time steps.

+Metric used for predictions was the UV-index.
+This index indicates the erythema weighted UV-radiation and is a tool to inform the public about the intensity of UV-radiation.

-## Beschreibung:
+## Description:

 ## Getting started: